urbit/urbit.org-reloaded/content/grants/2024/gdpr.md

 ### Deliverables

-* Whitepaper (10pg +) on GDPR compliance as Internet platform moat:
+Whitepaper (10pg +) on GDPR compliance as Internet platform moat:
 - Will begin with a literature review of estimated economic impacts via blocked competition, explore different aspects/industry sectors in terms of economic impact, and tie together a Total Addressable Market narrative for prospective startups that can reasonably be unlocked by Urbit-based primitives and protocols which obviate the GDPR compliance moat
 - Will, at a high level, identify the methods of enforcement and standards of qualification for GDPR coverage, in order to inform Urbit primitive design at a later stage

-* Blog post on GDPR compliance moats, Urbit’s potential, and protocolization
+Blog post on GDPR compliance moats, Urbit’s potential, and protocolization:

 - 1500+ words; written for a tech/business-savvy but lay audience (developers, entrepreneurs, VCs) in order to explore possibilities of Urbit-based primitives which obviate the GDPR moat

-### Milestones:
+### Milestones
 **Milestone 1**: Literature review to demonstrate the research areas.
 1 star.
 Delivered by July 8, 2024.

 **Milestone 2**: Final draft of whitepaper and blog post.
 4 stars.
 Delivered by August 1, 2024.